 Red Marlin restaurant at Hyatt Regency Mission Bayy

-Red Marlin Restaurant & Terrace is a chic restaurant with indoor and bayside dining.
+Red Marlin Restaurant & Terrace is a chic restaurant that serves indoor and bayside dining.
 It’s located at Hyatt Regency Mission Bay Spa and Marina in Quivira Bay near Mission Bay Channel.
-Whether indoors or on the open-air terrace, the restaurant offers some of San Diego’s most enviable views.
+The restaurant offers some of San Diego’s most enviable views indoors or on the open-air terrace.

 Expect fresh, local, sustainable seafood dishes artfully prepared.
-Turn the luxury up a notch with the restaurant’s ultrachic Red Marlin Chef’s Table.
+Turn the luxury up with the restaurant’s ultrachic Red Marlin Chef’s Table.

 Get ready for a day at the bay when you stop by Dana Landing in South Cove.
 You can stock up the cooler from the deli, gas up the boat, rent rods, buy specialty tackle and bait, get your California fishing license and Mexican fishing permit, and take home a California T-shirt or souvenir from the store.

-You can even rent boats and nonmotorized watercraft, or a join fishing charter.
-Dana Landing is Mission Bay’s one-stop-shop for marine enthusiasts.
+You can even rent boats, nonmotorized watercraft, or a join fishing charter.
+Dana Landing is Mission Bay’s one-stop shop for marine enthusiasts.

 Explore a Wildlife Preserve